refinedev/refine/documentation/docs/api-reference/core/providers/auth-provider.md

 import AuthProviderExamplesLinks from "@site/src/partials/auth-provider-examples-links.md";

-Auth provider is an object which contains methods to handle authentication and authorization in your app.
-It provides a way to authenticate users and authorize them to access resources. **refine** consumes these methods via auth hooks.
+Auth provider is an object that contains methods to handle authentication and access control in your app by having **refine** consume them.
+These methods expect to return a promise, meaning that they are async and can be used to create auth providers.

-By default, **refine** doesn't handle authentication in the app.
-When you need, you can pass `authProvider` to the `<Refine>` component as a prop.

-Auth provider's methods expect to return a resolved Promise.
-So, you can use async methods to create auth provider.
-Therefore, to create auth provider from scratch, you can use any third-party authentication service like [Auth0, Okta, etc.](#examples), or your own custom methods.
+You can use any third-party authentication service like [Auth0, Okta, etc.](#examples) or your own custom methods while creating an auth provider from scratch, which we will explore in the next section.

-[Refer to the "Create Auth Provider From Scratch" tutorial for more information &#8594][create-auth-provider-tutorial]

 ## Usage